 In addition to product innovation, they’ve built one of the most recognizable brands through extremely effective advertising campaigns and sponsorships.
 Recently, they won awards for their “It’s a Tide Ad” spots that ran during Super Bowl LII in 2018.

 With their unwavering commitment to innovation and over 70 years of history building one of the most trusted brands in the world, there’s no signs of Tide slowing down any time soon.

 Procter & Gamble launched Gain in 1969 as a powerful stain-fighting detergent.
 After about a decade in business, Gain introduced their first scented detergent.
 Since then, they’ve become known for their incredibly fresh smelling fragrances.
-Focusing on fragrance has proven to be a smart and lucrative decision as Gain is currently the second best-selling laundry detergent in the US; only behind Tide.
+Focusing on scent has proven to be a smart and lucrative decision as Gain is currently the second best-selling laundry detergent in the US, only behind Tide.

 Although Gain sells the same products as Tide, they don’t compete per se because they serve different customer segments.
 While Tide is popular among households that require extra cleaning power for children’s clothes and smelly workout gear, Gain serves those who value a fresh scent at an affordable price.